Chris Broussard reveals the one team who stands in the way of the Golden State Warriors (VIDEO)

 Video Details

 Chris Broussard joins Skip Bayless and Shannon Sharpe to discuss the Golden State Warriors.
-Hear him explain the one team who can stop the Warriors from winning their third straight NBA Title.
+Hear him explain the one team who can prevent the Warriors from winning their third straight NBA Championship.

 Help | Press | Advertise With Us | Jobs | RSS | Site Map